mattmaniak/tales_of_soplicowo/README.md

 # Tales of Soplicowo

-Use the third-person camera with the Panda3D and the "Tales of Soplicowo" game wannabe project.
+Use the third-person camera with the Panda3D.

 ![image](main_screenshot.png "Tales of Soplicowo main screenshot")